Skip to main content

 Settings Tab

 Manage per-patient configuration: Patient Tags — view all tags assigned to this patient.
 Click Manage Tags to add or remove tags.
 Tags have a name, optional color, and optional emoji.
-General Settings — toggle switches for:
+General Settings — switches for:

 • Scheduling Blacklist — prevents the patient from scheduling new appointments.